Ali-Vazife/Daily-Story/README.md

 # DailyStory App

-This project is a full-stack application implementation of the DailyStory app, a platform designed for users to create and share stories.
-Utilizing Node.js, Express, MongoDB, Passport with a Google OAuth strategy, and more, DailyStory offers a seamless experience for both content creators and readers.
+StoryBooks is a platform designed for users to create and share stories, utilizing Node.js, Express, MongoDB, Passport with a Google OAuth strategy, and more.
+It offers a seamless experience for both content creators and readers.

 ## Introduction